Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast.

 To be included in the African Lovegrass Control Program, landholders are required to:

-• Consent for accredited operators to apply chemical control using approved methods e.g., spot spraying.
+• Consent for accredited operators to apply chemical control using approved methods e.g., spot spraying and boom spraying.

 • Provide guidance to locations of African Lovegrass infestations.